Brain Injury Lawyer Houston, TX

 - Unintentional blunt trauma (being struck by or against an object) is the third most common way to receive a traumatic brain injury.
 This often occurs with injuries from sports, such as football, baseball, soccer, boxing, skateboarding, hockey, and any extreme or high-impact sports.

 - Assaults (acts of violence) are the fourth cause of traumatic brain injuries.
 Gunshot wounds, domestic violence, and child abuse can result in TBI.
-Shaken baby syndrome is TBI caused by the violent shaking of an infant.
+The shaken baby syndrome is a TBI caused by the violent shaking of an infant.

 - Other or unknown causes account for the remaining traumatic brain injury cases.

 Treatment for traumatic brain injuries can be extensive and long-lasting and it may involve things such as medications, surgery, and rehabilitation.
-Medications such as diuretics to help reduce the fluid in the tissue and relieve the pressure inside the brain, antiseizure drugs to avoid additional brain damages from seizure, coma inducing drugs so that the brain will use less oxygen are the most often forms of treatment after a long and serious brain injury.
+Medications such as diuretics to help reduce the fluid in the tissue and relieve the pressure inside the brain, antiseizure drugs to avoid additional brain damage from seizures, and coma-inducing drugs so that the brain will use less oxygen are the most often forms of treatment after a long and serious brain injury.
 Surgery that is designed to prevent or reduce additional damage would be performed to remove blood clots, repair fractures in the skull, and much more.